bitsofcotton/p1/README.md

 There exists toeplitz matrix and their solver faster algorithms, so this is extension to them.

-For another meaning of this in randtools generic tips 6 ~ 9 that excludes complexity into accuracy on inner product, P1I class returns invariant structure that \[- &alpha;, &alpha;\[ register computer with whole input and whole deterministic computed output
+For another meaning of this in randtools generic tips 6 ~ 9, D that excludes complexity into accuracy on inner product, P1I class returns invariant structure that \[- &alpha;, &alpha;\[ register computer with whole input and whole deterministic computed output